Torreylee1028/Storytelling-With-Data/README.md

 ### Navigation
 *	Graphs: Python notebook for importing data, feature creation, and graph creation using matplotlib
-*	Storytelling – Infographic: An infographic showcasing finalized graphs
+*	Storytelling – Infographic: An infographic showcasing finalized graphs with an intended public audience
-*	Storytelling – Presentation: A presentation showcasing additional finalized graphs
+*	Storytelling – Presentation: A presentation showcasing finalized graphs with an intended internal audience

 ### Before Example:
 The skeleton of the graph is created in python.